Executive Leadership Headshot

 Yes.
 The prompt is written to maintain the exact facial structure, identity, and key features of the uploaded person.
 The changes focus on studio polish, wardrobe, lighting, and executive presentation rather than changing who you are.

-What look does this CEO style create?
+What look does this executive headshot create?

 It creates a chest-up executive portrait with direct eye contact, a premium charcoal-gray blazer, soft studio lighting, shallow depth of field, and a polished but approachable leadership presence.